fanout/java-gripcontrol/README.md

 }
 ```

 Validate the Grip-Sig request header from incoming GRIP messages.
 This ensures that the message was sent from a valid source and is not expired.
-Note that when using Fanout.io the key is the realm key, and when using Pushpin the key is configurable in Pushpin's settings.
-The key is passed in base64 encoded format.
+When using Pushpin the key is configurable in Pushpin's settings.
+The key is passed in base64 encoded format (Fastly Fanout support is forthcoming).

 ```java
 boolean isValid = GripControl.validateSig(headers["Grip-Sig"], "<key>");